Application Frequently Asked Questions

 What is the difference between an unofficial and official transcript?

 To be considered official, a transcript must be sent directly from your institution to Vanderbilt.
-Official transcripts can be mailed to Vanderbilt or delivered through your school’s secure electronic service.
 All other transcripts are considered unofficial.
 If your previous institution provides you a student copy or electronic copy of your transcript, it is perfectly acceptable to upload it as your unofficial transcript.
+Most programs do not require official transcripts unless an offer of admission is made and accepted by you.
+Your checklist on the Application Status page will indicate if you need to submit an official transcript:

 Where do I mail my official transcripts?